chaoss/community/GSoC-Ideas.md

 * _Difficulty:_ Low, Medium, High (or other classification of your choosing)
 * _Requirements:_ These can be technical or analytical.
 * _Recommended:_ Aimed at "things you have done before, at least in class."
 * _Mentors:_ Last year 2 mentors were required per project.
-Waiting for site to open for this year.
+Waiting for GSoC site to open for this year.

 ## Idea: Improve the CHAOSS DEI Event Badging Review Bot